seafloorscience/seafloorscience/content/publication/ocean-acidification-masters-1/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Artificial substrate units (pan scourer) attached to the rocky inter-tidal to collect a marine invertebrate community'
+  caption: 'Artificial substrate units (pan scourers) attached to the rocky inter-tidal to collect a marine invertebrate community'
   focal_point: ""
   preview_only: false